Site icon Email Uplers

 Apart from improving the email campaign performance, these emails help to minimize human intervention, thereby allowing you and your team to focus better on business growth.

+Amazon and Netflix are two brands that have nailed this tactic in their personalized emails.
 Take a look at this reminder email by Netflix, with the subject line: Don’t forget to finish Marcella.

 2. Predictive Analytics